Principality of Khachen

-According to Abū Dulaf, an Arab traveller of the time, Khachen was an Armenian principality immediately south of Barda'a (modern-day Barda, Azerbaijan).
+All of the contemporary sources refer to the ruler of the principality an Armenian prince.
 The Armenian princely family of Hasan Jalalyan began ruling much of Khachen and Artsakh in 1214.
 In 1216, the Jalalyans founded the Gandzasar monastery which became the seat of the Armenian Apostolic Catholicos of Albania, forced to Khachen from Partav (Barda) by the steady Islamization of the city.
 The Khamsa (The Five) principalities maintained Armenian autonomy in the region throughout the Persian-Ottoman Wars.
-In 1603 the Persians established a protectorate over the Khamsa and sponsored the establishment of a Karabakh Khanate in 1750.
+In 1603 the Persians established a protectorate over the Khamsa and sponsored the establishment of a local khanate in 1750.

 The name Khamsa, which was used by Arabs for the state, refers to the five Armenian Melikdoms who ruled the state.